Communist Party of Persia

 The Communist Party of Persia (حزب کمونیست ایران) was an Iranian communist party.
+Its leader was Armenian Iranian called Avetis Mikaleian aka Ahmad Sultanzadeh, Sultanzadeh.
+It had 6,000 members.

-Originally established as the Justice Party (فرقه عدالت) in 1917 by the former social democrats who supported Baku-based Bolsheviks, it participated in the Communist International in 1919 and was renamed the "Communist Party of Persia" in 1920.
+Its predecessor, the transnational socialist Adalat (Justice) party (فرقه عدالت) was formed in 1912 or in 1916 after the first Russian Revolution by Iranian radical immigrants in Baku.
+The Baku Adalat Party was officially established in 1917 by the former social democrats who supported Baku-based Bolsheviks.
+Adalat party participated in the Communist International in 1919 and was partially absorbed by Communist Party of Azerbaijan in 1920.
+Its Iranian part was renamed to the "Communist Party of Persia" or also "Communist Party of Iran" in 1920.

 Haydar Khan Amo-oghli, one of the leaders of the Persian Constitutional Revolution, was elected as its general secretary.
 Its foundation came about as a result of the establishment of the Persian Socialist Soviet Republic, earlier that year, by Mirza Kuchik Khan and his Jangali ("Jungle Movement") insurgents.

 The party was banned in 1921 (coinciding with the defeat of the Persian Socialist Soviet Republic), though members continued activities underground until the foundation of the Tudeh Party of Iran in 1941, which thereafter became the official communist party in the country.